tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 }
 ```

-Aside: The `fl` stands for `fluid`, I took this from Chris.
+You can change these class names -- `fl-sm`, `space-fl-3xs` -- to your liking.
+I took this naming system from Chris.
+The "fl" stands for "fluid".
+Mmmmmm... fluid 🧃.

-With this setup, some new classes should show up in your IDE's autocomplete: type `p-spa` somewhere as a CSS class and press your `autocomplete` shortcut (I have it on `ctrl + space` in VSCode).
+With this setup, some new classes should show up in your code editor's autocomplete:

+-   Type in `p-spa` somewhere where You'd put a CSS class and press your `execute autocomplete!`-shortcut (I have it on `ctrl + space` in VSCode).
 You should see a list of all your fluid padding steps.
-Same for any other Tailwind spacing utility like `gap`, `spacing` and `margin`.
-Same for text sizes.
+It should also work for any other Tailwind spacing utility like `gap`, `spacing` and `margin`.
+And for text sizes.

-Now, if You're starting a fresh project, You are ready to code it with entirely fluid spacing and typography!
+Now, if You're starting a fresh project, You are ready to code it with entirely fluid spacing and typography! 🙌

 ### If You're redesigning an existing project

 -   Replace static classes with fluid ones.

-I wrote a regex for finding many (but surely not all) of the standard Tailwind spacing classes, mostly to keep my regex muscles from atrophying:
+Something to help with that:

 `[\s"']([mp]|gap|space)-?\w?-\d`

-Without this little formula, I would have had to search for each padding-variation (pt, pb, p-, px-, py) and then for each gap variation, etc.
+This little formula finds many (but surely not all) of the standard Tailwind spacing classes.
+I mostly wrote it to feel like a wizard for 10 minutes.
+But also, without it, I would have had to search for each padding variation (pt, pb, p-, px-, py) individually (and then for each gap variation, etc.)

-To use this regex, paste it into the 'global search' in your code editor (the one where you search through all your files at once -- it's `cmd + shift + f` in VSCode).
-For it to work, You might have to turn on regex in your search (in VSCode there's a little button that says `.*` on the right of the searchbar).
+**To use this** regex, paste it into the 'global search' in your code editor (the one where you search through all your files at once -- it's `cmd + shift + f` in VSCode).
+For it to work, You might have to turn on regex somewhere in your search (in VSCode there's a little button that says `.*` on the right of the searchbar).

-Now just open Figma on one side and your favourite code editor on the other and go to town!
+Now just open Figma on one side and your favourite code editor on the other and go to town! 🤘

-..._Fluid town_
+..._Fluid town_ 🌚

 ## Ways into Utopia